mxagar/text_sentiment/README.md

 In summary, the LSTM cell is able to capture the context and the recent items in the fed sequences applying several mappings via four gates internally.
 A key aspect of the cell is that **it is differentiable**, so we can apply backpropagation and optimize the parameters to minimize the error.

+An alternative to LSTMs are the **Gated Recurrent Units (GRUs)**, which appeared later.
+They simplify the recurrent cell while achieving similar performances.

+For more information, see: [Gated Recurrent Units (GRU)](http://www.cs.toronto.edu/~guerzhoy/321/lec/W09/rnn_gated.pdf).

 ### Defining an LSTM cell in Pytorch

 In the following example, the basic usage of an LSTM cell in Pytorch is shown.
 Input vectors of 4 items map to output vectors of 3 items with one cell.
 We can pass sequences of vectors, i.e., several vectors arranged in a tensor.
 One vector can be a word after being transformed into an embedding.